You’ve signed your contract. Now’s a great time to reflect on your title. Does it really work? If not, it’s not too late to change it.

 DON’T use ampersands, hyphens, apostrophes or similar punctuation wherever possible.
 If your book is titled "Your Cat & Dog Guide" and someone rings up a distributor or shop asking for it, the operator may search under "cat and dog" and then say that they do not stock it, because it will not appear on the screen.

-In rare cases, once the contract is signed, we may change your title or add a subtitle if we feel it doesn’t do a good enough job of selling your book.
+In rare cases, once the contract is signed, we may change your title or subtitle (or add a subtitle) if we feel it doesn’t do a good enough job of selling your book.

 Once the information has gone out to the trade with the title, we cannot change it.
 We cannot publish a revised edition later with a different title; there are too many problems with people asking for the previous title and not being able to find it.